ungive/loon/api/specification.md

 at which this request has been received by the server.

 The `path` is the path to identify the resource that is requested.
-It represents the `<path>` in the Endpoints section.
+It represents the `<path>` in the Endpoints section and never starts with a leading slash.
-In contrast to the `<path>` there, the `path` field always has a leading slash.
-Path components may be URL encoded.
+Path components should never be URL encoded.

 The `query` contains the query parameters of the request.
-Non-empty query strings always have a leading `?`, query parameters are separated by `&` symbols and keys and values are separated by `=` symbols.
+The query string never has a leading slash..
+Query parameters are separated by `&` symbols and keys and values are separated by `=` symbols.
-Keys or values may be URL-encoded.
+Values may be URL-encoded and should be decoded by the connected client, if they are needed.

 ### Response